This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 This homemade balsamic salad dressing is super easy to make.
-You simply add the ingredients to a bowl and whisk them together until smooth!
-If you're the type of person who likes to make their own salad dressing, give this recipe a try.
-Homemade tastes so much better, and you get to control exactly what goes into it, including salt and sugar quantities.
+If you’re the type of person who likes to make their own salad dressing, give this recipe a try.
+You get to control exactly what goes into it, including salt and sugar quantities.

 - Mayo – I use Hellmann’s mayo for this recipe, and it’s my go-to in general when I am using mayonnaise